 The Buffalo Trace Distillery is one of the oldest and most recognized distilleries when it comes to Bourbon.
 It got named after its location on the route where buffalos used to cross the Kentucky River.
 Some of the finest Bourbon has been produced here for over 200 years.
 And Kentucky Straight Bourbon is the signature product of the Buffalo Trace brand.

 When used in an Old Fashioned, the combination with sugar and Angostura bitters release even more flavor.
-The hints of brown sugar, molasses, and toffee in the flavor profile add a nice touch to the cocktail.
+The hints of brown sugar, molasses, and toffee add a nice touch to the cocktail.
 That certainly is one of my favorite Bourbon options when it comes down to making some Old Fashioneds.

 Region: New England / Canada